My Son’s Interview

-Traveling with parents and siblings in Europe for two summers when I was about 12.
+Traveling with parents and siblings in Europe for two summers when I was about 11 or 12.
 One summer we explored Scandinavia, including Legoland and the Little Mermaid in Denmark, the fjords in Norway, and other sites in Sweden.
 The next summer we visited Italy, the former Yugoslavia, and Greece.
 I wrote journals of all these trips.

 What is the most beautiful place you have been to?